David-Gyavi/E-commerce_Blog/README.md

 ![Color Palette](wireframes/color-palette.png)

-* #ffffff: I have decided to keep the background of the overall website white in order give the clean look.
-I will also use this color as text color for the nav bar and buttons.
-* #D9D9D9: This color I will use as a background color for whole dashboard.
-* #F5F5F5: This color I will use as a background color for the logs on the dashboard in order to have a small contract versus #D9D9D9 dashboard color.
-* #284B63: This will be the color that I will use for my navigation bar and buttons in order to give a bit of color to the website.
-This color will also be used as the overall text color.

 I have used a contrast checker in order to make sure that the contrast is sufficient.
 This way my content will be easily readable.